JackPikatea/pikatea-documentation/docs/FinnGus/finngus-kit-assembly-guide.md

 ## Enjoy

 That's it!
 You've Done it!
 Congratulations!
-Head on over to the user guide to get an idea of how to use VIAL and program your keyboard to how you like!
+Now it's time to use Vial to program the keyboard to how you like.
+If you need help using Vial, head on over to [the Vial documentation](https://get.vial.today/manual/first-use.html)

 ----------------------